deanrad/omnibus-rxjs/README.md

 From a testing perspective, `query` is a way to assert that a `trigger` was called.

 More generally, `query` allows you to get a subset of actions of the bus as an RxJS Observable.
-This allows you create a 'derived stream' to detect certain conditions in time.
+This allows you create a 'derived stream' to detect certain conditions.
+A simplistic form of rate limiting could be:

 ```ts
 // Do something when 5 or more bus events occur in one second